-By agreement among AREP and the above mentioned plaintiffs, AREP's time to respond to the consolidated complaint has been extended to February 8, 1995.
-AREP believes the allegations are without merit and intends to vigorously defend the Consolidated Action.
+By agreement among AREP and the above mentioned plaintiffs, AREP's time to respond to the consolidated complaint has been extended to March 15, 1995.
+AREP believes that the allegations are without merit and intends vigorously to defend the Consolidated Action, if maintained.
+The allegations in the consolidated complaint relate to previous superseded terms of the Offering and, hence, AREP believes they are moot.

 ENVIRONMENTAL ARBITRATION.
 Lockheed Missile & Space Company, Inc. ("Lockheed"), a tenant of the Partnership's leasehold property in Palo Alto, California, has entered into a consent decree with the California Department of Toxic Substances ("CDTS") to undertake certain environmental remediation at this property.
 Lockheed has estimated that the environmental remediation costs may be up to approximately \$14,000,000.
 In a non-binding determination by the CDTS, Lockheed was found responsible for approximately 75% of such costs and the balance was allocated to other parties.
-The Partnership was allocated no responsibility for any such costs.
+The Partnership was allocated no responsibility for any such